nf-core/viralrecon/docs/output.md

 # ![nf-core/viralrecon](images/nf-core-viralrecon_logo.png)

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.
+Please click [here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html) to see an example MultiQC report generated using the parameters defined in [this](../conf/test_full.config) file to run the pipeline on [samples](https://zenodo.org/record/3735111) which were prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.